podaac/token-dispenser/README.md

 }

 ```
-The minimum_alive_secs field is used by the LTD lambda to verify if the difference between expires_at and the current time
+The minimum_alive_secs field is used by the TDS lambda to verify if the difference between expires_at and the current time
 is greater than minimum_alive_secs.
 If true, the cached token is returned.
 Otherwise, a new token is generated,
 sent to the requester, and the cache is refreshed.